 Experimental Details

 We used a two-interval forced choice procedure to measure thresholds.
 We showed two images, one after the other, on a calibrated computer monitor and asked the observer to report the interval in which the target object was lighter.
 We fixed the reflectance of the target object in the standard image and varied the reflectance of the target object in the other image, which we refer to as the comparison image.
 The method of constant stimuli was used.
 The temporal order in which the standard and comparison images were presented was randomized on each trial.
-An audio feedback was provided after every trial.
+Audio feedback was provided after every trial, with the correct response determined by which object had the higher LRF.

 We define a trial as the presentation of the two images (standard and comparison images) and collection of the observer’s response.
 We define an interval as the presentation of one of the images in the trial.
 Thus, a trial has two intervals.